erolemir/erolemir/README.md

 # 💫 About Me:
-🔭 I'm working on making an E commerce site API with Flask.<br>🌱 I am learning backend development with Flask.
+🔭 I'm working on making an E commerce site API with Django.<br>🌱 I am learning backend development with Django.

 ## 🌐 Socials: